July 21, 2021 by Siobhan Climer, Mishaal Khan and Kim Morgan

-Learn more about cyber resiliency and the crossroads of data protection in our newest white paper.
+Learn more about cyber resiliency and the crossroads of data protection in our white paper.

 Building An IT Strategy: People, Process, And Technology

-For far too long, information security was relegated to the side in IT strategy.
+For far too long, information security was relegated to the side in IT strategy, and considered an IT-only issue.
 For many organizations today, this is still reality.
-CIOs still struggle to get their boards and C-suites invested in true cyber resiliency.
+IT leadership still struggles to get their boards and C-suites invested in true cyber resiliency.

 It takes hard work, strategy, complete enterprise investment (that means everyone), and, unfortunately, time.
 But the reward – a resilient business that manages the deluge of threats, attacks, and vulnerabilities with grace and a degree of certainty – is worth the effort.